AtlasWuff/Its-Atlas/README.md

 ## About me

 Hey, I'm Tachanks, an aspiring full-stack developer.
 I've worked on various side projects, first starting in discord bot development, later moving onto front end and soon-to-be backend.
-I've also dabbled in unity but asset design have never been my forte.
 I'm currently a student working on these projects in my free time alongside various clubs and organizations I'm with.

 My website is https://tachanks.xyz where you can see my projects along other random stuff I felt like adding.
 My skills have gotten much better than shown on my site I just have not had the time to change it otherwise.